Moore scores 20 seconds, US defeats Canada 1-0 in Gold Cup | ExBulletin

 Moore scores 20 seconds, US defeats Canada 1-0 in Gold Cup

 KANSAS CITY, Kan.
-(AP) Shaq Moore scored 20 seconds and the United States beat Canada 1-0 on Sunday to win Group B of the CONCACAF Gold Cup.
+Shaq Moore scored 20 seconds and the United States beat Canada 1-0 on Sunday to win Group B at the CONCACAF Gold Cup.

 Moores’ goal was the fastest since US records began in 1990.
 Clint Dempsey scored 30 seconds against Ghana in the 2014 American World Cup opener.